How will my book be sold?

 Sales in South Africa and Australia can seem disproportionately low.
 Increasingly, most sales here are through online retailers based outside the region.

 If you have an Amazon Central account you can see your Amazon sales there.
+These are sales to Amazon customers which Amazon source direct from our warehouses as well as those they source from other suppliers in the distribution network.

 The current monthly sales figures, going back to November 2008, are accurate, though there may be slippage from one month to the next.
 Prior to 2008, they are not, particularly if your title was published before January 2005.
 The royalty statements, however, will be accurate overall, but we have put in an approximation at times rather than checking every royalty statement for each title.
 Sales of ebooks prior to November 2011 are not given on the website, but will have appeared on your royalty statement.